ylesia-wu/cse15l-lab-reports/lab-report-1.md

    ![Image](lab-report-1-images/cd_file.png)

-   The working directory when this command was run was
+   The working directory when this command was run was ~/lecture1/messages.
+There was an error message displayed in the terminal, and no change was made to the working directory.
+The error message read "not a directory", which indicates that the *cd* command can only be used with a directory as the argument.